ArcView

 If being familiar with NavTeq, you may have noticed that the defaults are the ones that are used by NavTeq.

 Some shape file databases do not contain explicit information about the edges' attributes (number of lanes, priority, allowed speed) at all.
-It is possible use SUMO edge type file for describing the edges' attributes.
+It is possible to use SUMO edge type file to describe the edges' attributes.
 In this case, the column to retrieve an according street's type name from must be named using --shapefile.type-id <ID> and a SUMO edge type file must be given to netconvert using --type-files <FILE>.
-If something fails with the types or the explicit values, it can be catched using --shapefile.use-defaults-on-failure.
+If something fails with the types or the explicit values, it can be caught using --shapefile.use-defaults-on-failure.
 In these cases, the default netconvert values are used.
 Besides this, it is possible to load own connection descriptions.

-If edge length is not specified, the length is computed based on the provided geometry.
+If the edge length is not specified, the length is computed based on the provided geometry.

 Note